alecive/alecive.github.io/_posts/2015-11-11-CV-AlessandroRoncone.md

 ## Who am I

-Energetic and resourceful Robotics Engineer with more than four years research experience and a proven publication track record.
-Motivated by intellectually challenging projects as well as personal achievements, I like to work hard and to learn new things by addressing new challenges.
-I love to be part of a team with bright people working toward the implementation of ambitious ideas, and I am enthusiastic toward the design and the realization of highly innovative tasks.
+Energetic and resourceful Robotics Engineer with more than five years research experience and a proven publication track record.
+Motivated by intellectually challenging projects as well as personal achievements, I like to learn new things by stimulating myself with new goals.
+I am capable of pursuing individual research aimed at the development of novel applications, but I particularly love to be part of a team with bright people working toward ambitious ideas.
+I am enthusiastic toward the design and the realization of highly innovative tasks, and I love to work hard in pursuance of them.

 ## Me at a glance

  * _Robotics Engineer_ with _4 year full-time experience_ with one of the most advanced robots out there, i.e. the [iCub](http://www.icub.org).
  * Research interests: **robotics**, multisensory integration, calibration, kinematics, tactile sensing, machine learning, computer vision, sensor fusion.
- * Some experience with signal processing, optimization (e.g. [IPOPT](https://projects.coin-or.org/Ipopt), a software designed for large-scale nonlinear optimization problems), and control engineering.
+ * Considerable background in employing optimization techniques in real-world robotic applications: knowledgeable in particular about [IPOPT](https://projects.coin-or.org/Ipopt), a software designed for large-scale nonlinear optimization problems.
+Some experience with control engineering and signal processing.
  * _C++ developer_, with a fine knowledge of **YARP** and **iCub** software and libraries.
+Some experience with the ROS middleware.
  * Some of my work is available to download at my [GitHub page](http://github.com/alecive/), or in the [Robotology GitHub Organization](https://github.com/robotology).
  * Long-time Linux user, and active contributor to the Linux FOSS community.
  * Graphic Designer and freelancer in the spare time, with a number of successfull projects and employments.